anastasia-zhukova/XCoref/README.md

 You can vary the experiments to run in the file ```cdcr/evaluation/experiments_all.csv```.
 After the execution of the script is over, execute ```cdcr/evaluation/evaluation.py``` to collect the evaluation metrics.

-Warning!
-Requires a lot of RAM (>64 GB)!
-In case of out of memory error, comment L20 and run the script with, first,
-uncommented L21 adn then uncommented L22 and commented L21.